yhsia/codon_tools/README.rst

    * 3-consecutive identical codons and 9-mer repeat chunks
    * areas with more than 4 (variable) consecutive identical bps ("local homopolymers")
    * RNA hairpins, detected by looking for 10-mers with reverse complements (including wobble bases) in the sequence
+   * RNA splice sites, detected by similarity to consensus donor and acceptor site sequences

 The process is repeated from step 3 for a specified number of cycles (defaults to 1000) OR until the per-AA codon profile of current DNA and host profile matches (within tolerance).